 Humankind has become dependent on the burning of fossil fuels to support our way of life, but it increases global warming at an unnatural rate.
 To restore the glaciers we need to utilize alternative energy sources, increase our energy efficiency and decrease our individual carbon footprints.

 Alternative Energy Solutions

-There are many alternative energy technologies available.
+Alternative energy sources provide solutions to global warming.
 Solar panels are made up of solar cells that trap the heat from the sun and convert it into energy.
 Wind turbines are towers that use the kinetic energy from the wind to generate power.
 Geothermal energy utilizes the heat from inside the earth.
 Biofuels such as ethanol can be produced in your back yard by fermenting and mixing vegetable, fruit and grain waste; ethanol is used to make biodiesel fuel, a clean burning fuel for diesel engines.
 Electric cars are battery-powered instead of relying of the highly polluting internal combustion engine; hydrogen fuel cells are being developed for these batteries.
 Tidal and wave power utilize the massive power of the ocean by harnessing the energy with generators placed on the ocean floor.

 Drive as little as possible.
 Many urban areas have excellent public transportation networks.
 You can carpool, bicycle, walk or jog to your destination.
 Save power at home by taking shorter showers, turning off the water while brushing your teeth, turning off lights when they are not in use, hanging laundry outside to dry and unplugging electronics when they are not being used.

 These seemingly little things make a big impact if they are done on a large scale, and they’ll go a long way toward reducing your carbon footprint and saving the glaciers.